 Reducers?
 Actions?
 Thunks?
 Sagas?
 Nope, just `swap(atom, state => newState)`.

-function that lets components subscribe to computed state.
-That means the component will only re-render when the value returned fromselect
+TheuseAtomhook accepts an optionalselectfunction that lets components subscribe to computed state.
+That means the component will only re-render when the value returned fromselectchanges.

 With